Flanner House Homes

 Flanner House Homes is a national historic district located at Indianapolis, Indiana.
 The district encompasses 180 contributing buildings in the Project Area "A" (Indianapolis Redevelopment Commission) of Indianapolis.
-It was developed between about 1950 and 1959, and include single family and duplex dwellings for African-American families.
+It was developed between about 1950 and 1959, and includes single family and duplex dwellings for African-American families.
 Notable buildings include the Revival Temple Church (c.
 1910).

 It was listed on the National Register of Historic Places in 2003.